Leadwerks/Documentation/3dtransform.md

 end
 ```

+In this setup:

+- The ship is parented to the end of the arm, so when the arm rotates, the ship moves along with it.
+- The propeller is parented to the ship, so it spins independently but moves with the ship as the ship moves and rotates.

 Parenting allows us to create complex assemblies of objects that move in a natural way.

+## Accessing Child Entities

-We can access all the children an entity has parented to it with the _kids_ array:
+Leadwerks provides a straightforward way to access all children of an entity via the _kids_ array:

 ```lua
 for n = 1, #entity.kids do